 - build floating shelves above the one counter without upper cabinets (the caulk over there is a little wonky on top but I’ll fix that when we build the shelves)

 Four years in and we are still working on the kitchen… but I guess that’s life, isn’t it?
-I think HGTV makes us think that something is wrong if our homes are not finished in a weekend- but that’s not reality (at least not for most of us).
+I think HGTV makes us think that something is wrong if our homes are not finished in a weekend- but that’s not reality.